 - (1) Future exercisability of currently unexercisable options depends on the grantee remaining employed by the Company throughout the vesting period of the options, subject to provisions applicable at retirement, death, or total disability. - (2) On January 17, 1994, Mr. Thacker was granted options to purchase 20,000 Units under the terms of the 1994 LTIP at an exercise price of \$28.6875 per Unit, which was the fair market value of a Unit on the date of grant.
 Mr. Thacker also received 40,000 Performance Units (see discussion above). - (3) On January 16, 1995, Messrs.
-Leonard, Ruth, Cunningham, Langley and Harper were each granted options to purchase 7,000 Units under the terms of the 1994 LTIP at an exercise price of \$27.625 per unit, which was the fair market value of a Unit on the date of grant.
+Leonard, Ruth, Cunningham, Langley and Harper were each granted options to purchase 7,000 Units under the terms of the 1994 LTIP at an exercise price of \$27.625 per Unit, which was the fair market value of a Unit on the date of grant.
 Messrs.
-Leonard, Ruth, Cunningham, Langley and Harper also received 7,000 Performance Units (see discussion above).
+Leonard, Ruth, Cunningham, Langley and Harper also received 7,000 Performance Units (see discussion above). - (4) On January 17, 1997, Mr. Thacker and Mr. Hagan were each granted options to purchase 4,400 Units and 1,150 Units, respectively, under the terms of the 1994 LTIP at an exercise price of \$43.3125 per Unit, which was the fair market value of a Unit on the date of grant.
+Mr. Thacker and Mr. Hagan also received 4,400 Performance Units and 1,150 Performance Units, respectively (see discussion above).

-1995 Employee Incentive Compensation Plan
+1997 Employee Incentive Compensation Plan

-The General Partner has adopted the 1995 Employee Incentive Compensation Plan (1995 EICP), which provides an award of incentive units to all employees who are not eligible to participate in the MICP.
-The 1995 EICP is administered by the Committee, which maintains an incentive award account for each participant.
-Each participant is eligible for an annual award of up to 300 incentive units, depending on the level of earnings achieved by the Partnership each year, which generally entitles such participant to receive a credit equal to the quarterly distribution that such participant would have received had the participant been the owner of Units.
-Payment of the credits is contingent upon the participant remaining in the employment of the General Partner during the year in which the incentive units are outstanding.
+The General Partner has adopted the 1997 Employee Incentive Compensation Plan ("1997 EICP"), which provides an award of shadow units to all employees who are not eligible to participate in the MICP.
+The 1997 EICP is administered by the Committee, which maintains an incentive award account for each participant.
+Each participant is eligible for an annual award of up to 300 shadow units, depending on the level of earnings achieved by the Partnership each year, which generally entitles such participant to receive a credit equal to the quarterly distribution that such participant would have received had the participant been the owner of Units.
+The Committee may add a premium from 10% to 30% to the credit if certain safety and operational goals are attained.
+Payment of the credits is contingent upon the participant remaining in the employment of the General Partner during the year in which the shadow units are outstanding.
 Awards to participants are paid in cash following the close of each year in an amount equal to the credits in the participant's incentive award account with respect to such year.